imarc/handbook/frontend.md

         font-size: 125%; // (125/100) * 16px = 20px
     }

-Your project’s root font-size would now be 20px.
+Your project’s `:root` font-size would now be 20px.
 1.5rem would be 30px.

 #### Stacks